 - Be prepared for “multiple offer” scenarios – Different markets have their “sweet spots” where the ideal size, location, condition, and price all meet.
-These real estate properties will receive multiple offers, typically in a very short time period.
+For example, if you are looking for custom homes, remember that these real estate properties will receive multiple offers, typically in a very short time period.

 - Get ready to act quickly.
 It’s a big decision, and a lot of money, so many buyers will struggle with this.
-But the most desirable properties are going under contract in 1-2 days.
+But the most desirable 2 bedroom townhomes and other properties are going under contract in 1-2 days.

 - Make a strong offer – Asking prices for these uber properties are usually dead-on, or even a little low.
 List price or higher often is what it takes to get it done.
 Sellers also look carefully at your down payment, and whether or not you need to sell something else to finance your purchase.